Everything we interact with has complex data, whether it is about managing billing, invoices, notes, or anything else.

 CRM stands for Customer Relationship Management.
-A CRM software enables the companies to interact with their potential and existing customers, understand and manage their requirement.
-This improved the relation of the organization with customer and you know that a happy customer brings profitability to the business.
+CRM software enables the companies to interact with their potential and existing customers, understand and manage their requirements.
+This improves the relationship of an organization with customers, and a happy customer brings profitability to the business.

-No matter how big your team is (small business or a big firm), a CRM software always comes in handy when you want to keep things organized in your business.
+So, no matter how big your team is (small business or a big firm), CRM software always comes in handy when you want to keep things organized in your business.

-You may avoid a CRM software for a couple of employees when you start a business.
-However, to streamline the process and make the work efficient and fast – you will eventually need a CRM software.
+You may avoid CRM software for a couple of employees when you start a business.
+However, to streamline the process and make the work efficient and fast — you will eventually need CRM software.

 But, what about the level of control (or security) in a CRM software?
-Do you want a transparent CRM software which you can take control of?
+Do you want transparent CRM software which you can take control of?

 Well, that is when an open-source CRM software comes into play.
 You can host it yourself, and you can customize it as per your requirements.
 You may also opt for the hosted version, where you don’t have to manage it yourself.

 While you can download the open-source version and host it on your Linux-based server, the ‘enterprise versions’ are hosted by the developers themselves so that you don’t have to manage it.

 - Sever-basis charge instead of per-user subscription for hosted service